Corinne Cahen

-Corinne Cahen is a Luxembourgish politician who has been Minister of Family and Integration and the Greater Region in the Bettel–Schneider Ministry I since 4 December 2013.
+Corinne Cahen (born 16 May 1973) is a Luxembourgish politician who served as Minister of Family and Integration and Minister of the Greater Region in the Bettel I and II governments.

-She was born on 16 May 1973 in Luxembourg City, and grew up in a Jewish family in the Bonnevoie neighborhood of Luxembourg City.
+She was born in Luxembourg City, and grew up in a Jewish family in the Bonnevoie neighborhood.
 After her high school graduation, she left for France to study translation, business, and journalism.
 She then worked as a journalist for the AFP and Radio France Internationale, which included a period as a White House correspondent in Washington, D.C.
 After her return to Luxembourg, she worked for Eldoradio, RTL Radio, and her family's shoe business.

 Before entering politics, she was a business woman managing her family's shoe shops in Luxembourg-City and was active as president for the retail business association of Luxembourg City from 2008 to 2012.

+Cahen expressed her outrage at the inclusion of Gerson Rodrigues in Luxembourg's National Football team after the latter's conviction for assault and domestic abuse.
+In response to the national team manager Luc Holtz stating that he wouldn't judge, Cahen pointed out on LinkedIn that Rodrigues is convicted.